LeoHLPan/js30/readme.md

 - Stroke width grows from 1px to 50 as stroke length increases.
 - Stroke width resets to 1 for every new line.
 - Various efficiency changes.

+### Day 9
+- Read 26/04/2019
+- No coding challenge.
+- Watched video which provided information on techniques instead.

+### Day 10
+- Completed 26/04/2019
+- Implementation is different because I did it myself.
+- Changed colour of background and list.